 Daniel Lacalle, Esperanza Aguirre y Gil de Biedma and Iván Espinosa de los Monteros

-The Rafael del Pino Foundation is organising the dialogue "The New World Economic Order" on 21 May 2025 at 7 p.m. with the participation of the following speakers Daniel Lacalle, Esperanza Aguirre and Gil de Biedma e Iván Espinosa de los Monteros on the occasion of the publication of Daniel Lacalle's latest work of the same title.
+On 21 May 2025, the Rafael del Pino Foundation organised the dialogue "The New World Economic Order", in which the following participated Daniel Lacalle, Esperanza Aguirre and Gil de Biedma e Iván Espinosa de los Monteros on the occasion of the publication of Daniel Lacalle's latest work of the same title.

 Daniel Lacalle D. in Economics, Chief Economist at Tressis S.V., professor of Global Economics at IE and IEB and investment fund manager.
 He holds a degree in Business Administration from the Universidad Autónoma de Madrid and a PhD Cum Laude from the Universidad Católica de Valencia.
 He is Chairman of the Instituto Mises Hispano, member of the Advisory Board of the Rafael del Pino Foundation and of ORFIN.
 He is also a member of the Academic Council of the International Freedom Foundation (FIL).
 His career in portfolio management and investment began at the hedge fund Citadel and continued at Ecofin Ltd. and PIMCO in the US and London.
 He is ranked number 5 in the Richtopia 2020 ranking of the world's most influential economists.
 He has been voted for five consecutive years among the top three managers in the Extel Survey, the Thompson Reuters ranking in the general strategy, oil and power categories.
 He writes a weekly column in El Español, and contributes monthly to CNBC and Bloomberg TV, as well as Antena 3, Cuatro, Telecinco, BBN Times, World Economic Forum, Hedge Eye, Epoch Times and Mises Wire, among others.
 Daniel Lacalle is the author of books on economics translated into several languages, including: "Nosotros los mercados", "Viaje a la libertad económica", "La gran trampa", "Libertad o Igualdad", and the latest, "Haz crecer tu dinero" (Deusto, 2022).